-The essentials of argumentation; research, analyses of propositions, test of evidence, construction of the brief, preparation for presentation of constructive and refutation cases.
+The course focuses on the essentials of argumentation: research, analyses of propositions, tests of evidence, constructions of the brief, preparation for presentation of constructive and refutation cases.
+Students will prepare and present persuasive speeches and participate in a team debate.

-SPE 104 ORAL INTERPRETATION OF LITERATURE
+SPE 104 ORAL INTERPRETATION OF LITERATURE Course length: 54 hours lecture 3 units CSU; UC